Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Here’s what you can expect from Wrike:

-- Custom fields — There are basic custom fields, such as text, status, or assignee, that help you organize and track relevant task/project information.
-Wrike also offers schedule (e.g., start date, duration, booked effort) and finance custom fields (e.g., budget, planned fees, actual cost).
+- Custom fields — There are basic Custom fields, such as Text, Status, or Assignee, that help you organize and track relevant task/project information.
+Wrike also offers Schedule (e.g., Start date, Duration, Booked effort) and Finance custom fields (e.g., Budget, Planned fees, Actual cost).

-- Blueprints — These represent templates you can use to create new tasks, folders, or projects.
+- Blueprints — These are templates you can use to create new tasks, folders, or projects.
 For example, by saving a task as a blueprint, you can later use it in some other project; the task will have the same specifications you would otherwise have to set up all over again.

-monday.com also has a fair share of task management perks, including:
+Monday.com also has a fair share of task management perks, including:

-- Custom fields — Choose essential custom fields, such as status, date, or person, or visit monday.com’s column center to find some AI-powered columns or even combos.
+- Custom fields — choose essential Custom fields, such as Status, Date, or Person, or visit monday.com’s column center to find some AI-powered columns or even combos.

-- Color-coding — Use different colors for columns to better visualize task status updates.
+- Color-coding — use different colors for columns to better visualize task status updates.

-- Task status notes — Write a task status note for each task to keep your team up-to-date about the latest changes.
+- Task status notes — write a task status note for each task to keep your team up-to-date about the latest changes.

 In case you have customized a particular board view for your team or your view includes some specific details that no one should mess with, you can lock that view and prevent unwanted changes.